Free S&H For Orders Over $30

 Why Memory Is Affected by Inflammation & Oxidative Stress

-These processes can influence:
+These processes can affect:

-- the hippocampus, a brain region strongly linked to memory
+• The hippocampus, a brain region strongly linked to memory

-- cellular energy production in brain tissue
+• Cellular energy production in brain tissue

-- signaling pathways involved in learning and recall
+• Signaling pathways involved in learning and recall

 Because curcumin interacts with both inflammatory and antioxidant systems, it has become an area of scientific interest for researchers studying cognitive health and memory.